 Avoid Daily Watering

-Water Each morning
+Water Each day

 Don’t Water The Sidewalk

-Look at your Systems
+Look at Systems

 Monthly, it’s a good idea to look at your sprinkler or irrigation systems.
 Search for clogged or damaged nozzles, heads that are turned the wrong method or are now being blocked by turf growth - this can lead to further problems when it comes to runoff and water delivery.
 When you’re running most of these system regularly, you would like to make sure they’re always in very good condition and that means you don’t find yourself experiencing bigger problems down the line.
 Or no of the equipment needs repair or replacing, call an experienced to do this.
 It’s important to have a very sprinkler or irrigation system that is certainly functioning efficiently to provide your lawn it’s healthiest growth and look and feel.